Chinese Medicine for Acne and More

 Acne, in particular, is one of the most common skin afflictions, striking most people at some point in their teen years.
 Still, not uncommon is for acne to be more severe in some individuals, or to persist into adult years.

-Chinese Medicine for acne is an increasingly popular option with a reputation for achieving results even where pharmaceutical drugs and topical creams have failed.
+Chinese Medicine for acne is an increasingly popular option with a reputation for being relatively low on side effects compared with mainstream options.

-Generally speaking, Chinese herbal medicine tends to be more effective than acupuncture in dermatology, but this does depend upon the condition being treated.
+Generally speaking, Chinese herbal medicine tends to be more useful than acupuncture in dermatology, but this does depend upon the condition being treated.

-The holistic nature of Chinese medicine means that skin care treatments will also address peripheral issues associated with pimples such as scarring and greasy skin.
+The holistic nature of Chinese medicine means that skin care treatments will also address other associated aspects of health.

-If you’re looking for an alternative way of treating a particularly stubborn case of cysts and pimples or simply want an effective natural treatment, free of harsh side effects, for acne or other dermatological conditions, consider traditional Chinese medicine.
+If you’re looking for an alternative way of addressing cysts and pimples or simply want a natural approach, with relatively minimal side effects, for acne or other dermatological conditions, consider traditional Chinese medicine.